htdbui/SQL4DS/Chapter4.md

  would have also worked, if we then made the comparison string all caps:
 <code class="calibre16">'%FRESH%'</code>
 .</p>
-<p id="calibre_link-45" class="calibre8"><span aria-label="52" type="pagebreak" id="calibre_link-46" role="doc-pagebreak" class="calibre13"></span>If a new vendor type is added to the database that includes the word “fresh,” this query using the
+<p id="calibre_link-45" class="calibre8"><span aria-label="52" type="pagebreak" id="calibre_link-46" role="doc-pagebreak" class="calibre13"></span>If a new vendor type is added to the database that includes the word ï¿½fresh,ï¿½ this query using the
 <code class="calibre16">LIKE</code>
- comparison would automatically categorize it as “Fresh Produce” in the
+ comparison would automatically categorize it as ï¿½Fresh Produceï¿½ in the
 <code class="calibre16">vendor_type_condensed</code>
  column.
 If we only wanted existing vendor types to be labeled using this logic, we could instead use the
 <code class="calibre16">IN</code>
- keyword and explicitly list the existing vendor types we want to label with the “Fresh Produce” category.
+ keyword and explicitly list the existing vendor types we want to label with the ï¿½Fresh Produceï¿½ category.
 As a data analyst or data scientist building a dataset that may be refreshed as new data is added to the database, you should always consider what might happen to your transformed columns if the underlying data changes.</p>
 </section>

     <section aria-labelledby="head-2-41" class="calibre2"><span id="calibre_link-47" class="calibre"></span>
 <h2 id="calibre_link-48" class="calibre14">Creating Binary Flags Using CASE</h2>
-<p class="calibre8">A CASE statement can be used to create a “binary flag field,” which is a type of field that's often found in machine learning datasets.
-A binary flag field contains only 1s or 0s, usually indicating a “Yes” or “No” or “exists” or “doesn't exist” type of value.
+<p class="calibre8">A CASE statement can be used to create a ï¿½binary flag field,ï¿½ which is a type of field that's often found in machine learning datasets.
+A binary flag field contains only 1s or 0s, usually indicating a ï¿½Yesï¿½ or ï¿½Noï¿½ or ï¿½existsï¿½ or ï¿½doesn't existï¿½ type of value.
 For example, the Farmer's Markets in our database all occur on Wednesday evenings or Saturday mornings.
-Many machine learning algorithms won't know what to do with the words “Wednesday” and “Saturday” that appear in our database, as shown in the
+Many machine learning algorithms won't know what to do with the words ï¿½Wednesdayï¿½ and ï¿½Saturdayï¿½ that appear in our database, as shown in the
 <code class="calibre16">market_day column</code>
  of <a href="#calibre_link-5" id="calibre_link-6" class="calibre6">Figure 4.3</a>:</p>
 <pre id="calibre_link-49" class="calibre15">